WebAssembly/design/BinaryEncoding.md

 | local_names | `local_name*` | sequence of local names |

 The sequence of `local_name` assigns names to the corresponding local index.
-The count may be greater or less than the actual number of locals.
+The count may differ from the actual number of locals.

 #### Local name